ironicbadger/pms-wiki/docs/installation/manual-install.md

 !!! info
     `docker-compose` installation instructions for Linux can be found [here](https://docs.docker.com/compose/install/#install-compose-on-linux-systems).

-### Container user creation
+### Container file permissions

 We need to find the user and group IDs for the user we plan to run our containers with.
 This is important because otherwise we will end up with file permissions errors.

 The [LinuxServer.io](https://www.linuxserver.io/) team are one of the most popular containerisation projects on the web.
 They provide a whole [fleet](https://fleet.linuxserver.io/) of containers that cater to pretty much every need the average Media Server enthusiast has.
 They pioneered a system of defining `PUID` and `PGID` in container environment variables to ensure permissions issues became a thing of the past.

-### Understanding PGID and PUID
+!!! success
+    Ensure any volume directories on the host are owned by the same user you specify and any permissions issues will vanish like magic.

 With containers, when using volumes (`-v` flags) permissions issues can arise between the host OS and the container.
-Avoid this issue by running containers which support the user `PUID` and group `PGID` flags (like the ones from LinuxServer.io).
+Avoid this issue by running containers which support the user `PUID` and group `PGID` flags.
+Not all containers support this but all containers from LSIO do.

-Ensure any volume directories on the host are owned by the same user you specify and any permissions issues will vanish like magic.

 In this instance `PUID=1000` and `PGID=1000`, to find yours use `id username` as below: